 - Eighteen (18) or more but fewer than twenty-four (24) hours: $30 in-state; $45 out-of-state

-- A portion of a traveler's per diem payment will be considered taxable income if (1) the per diem payment exceeds the standard federal rate approved by the Internal Revenue Service and (2) the employee does not provide the College with expense receipts to substantiate that the actual travel expenses matched or exceeded the per diem payment.
+8. A portion of a traveler's per diem payment will be considered taxable income if (1) the per diem payment exceeds the standard federal rate approved by the Internal Revenue Service; or (2) the employee does not provide CNM with expense receipts to substantiate that the actual travel expenses matched or exceeded the per diem payment.

-- Stipend.
-To facilitate professional development, arrangements may be made for partial subsidy of travel (stipend).
-Travelers may be reimbursed a flat rate, a percentage of actual costs or a combination thereof that shall be agreed to in advance by the traveler and the appropriate dean or supervisor, as well as the appropriate vice president.
+To facilitate professional development, arrangements may be made for partial subsidy of travel.
+Travelers may be reimbursed a flat rate, a percentage of actual costs, or a combination thereof that shall be agreed to in advance by the traveler and the appropriate dean or supervisor, as well as the appropriate vice president.
 Stipend amounts may not exceed the limits provided for actual expenses.

 - Preconference workshops are considered part of the official conference agenda.